2019 CDS Pre-Conference Workshop

 Thursday, October 17, 2019, 8:30 AM - 4:00 PM

-Room (TBA) at Galt House Hotel
+Combs Chandler Room at Galt House Hotel

 Digital media represent an influence in children’s lives that have effects on varying levels of cognition, learning, and social interaction, and which, to an increasing degree, crosscuts socioeconomic strata.
 This workshop will build on the success of our 2017 CDS workshop on Digital Media & Cognitive Development, which had 47 registrants (19 faculty, 10 postdoc, 18 graduate students).
 The proposed workshop Digital Media and Cognitive Development comes at a critical time as researchers grapple with the theoretical and practical implications of digital media for cognitive development.